49nord/rust-error-style/RULES.md

 }
 ```

-For this reason, after having one error type per call site, these variants should be coalesced into fewer that carry enough meaning but hide implementation details.
+For this reason, after introducing one error type per call site, these variants should be coalesced into fewer that are sufficiently fine-grained but abstract away implementation details.
 Example:

 ```rust
 #[derive(Debug, Fail)]